MIDASverse/rMIDAS/README.md

 For more information on MIDAS, the method underlying the software, see:

 Lall, Ranjit, and Thomas Robinson.
 2021.
 “The MIDAS Touch: Accurate and Scalable Missing-Data Imputation with Deep Learning.” _Political Analysis_. https://doi.org/10.1017/pan.2020.49.

-[Ungated version](http://eprints.lse.ac.uk/108170/1/Lall_Robinson_PA_Forthcoming.pdf).
+An ungated version of the paper is available [here](http://eprints.lse.ac.uk/108170/1/Lall_Robinson_PA_Forthcoming.pdf).

 ## Installation